paularmstrong/swig/docs/filters.md

     {{ authors|join(', ') }}

+## json_encode

+Return a JSON string of the variable.

+## last

+Returns the last element of an array.
+Uses [underscore.js last](http://documentcloud.github.com/underscore/#last)

+## length

+Return the `length` property of the value.

+## lower

+Return the variable in all lowercase letters.

 ## reverse

 If the value is an Array, this filter will reverse all items in the array.

+## striptags

+Strip all HTML/XML tags.

+## title

+Change the output to title case–the first letter of every word will uppercase, while all the rest will be lowercase.

+## uniq

+Produces a duplicate-free version of the array.
+Uses [underscore.js uniq](http://documentcloud.github.com/underscore/#uniq)

-## length
+## upper

-Return the `length` property of the value.
+Return the variable in all uppercase letters

 ## url_encode